 Transporters are distinguished from channels because they catalyze (mediate) the movement of ions and molecules by physically binding to and moving the substance across the membrane.
 Transporter activity can be measured by the same kinetic parameters applied to the study of enzyme kinetics.
 Transporters exhibit specificity for the molecule being transported as well as show defined kinetics in the transport process.
 Transporters can also be affected by both competitive and noncompetitive inhibitors.
 Transporters are also known as carriers, permeases, translocators, translocases, and porters.
 Mediated transporters are classified based upon the stoichiometry of the transport process.
 Uniporters transport a single molecule at a time, symporters simultaneously transport two different molecules in the same direction, and antiporters transport two different molecules in opposite directions.

 F-type ATPases function in the translocation of H+ in the mitochondria during the process of oxidative phosphorylation.
 F-type transporters contain rotary motors.
 The nomenclature of F-type ATPases derives from phosphorylation Factor.
 Because these transporters transport H+ they are also referred to as H+-transporting ATPases.
 Additional common nomenclature for these ATPases is F0F1-ATPase.
-The F0 subunit is the rotary core of the ATPase that is connected to the F1 catalytic core.
+The F0 subunit is the rotary core of the ATPase that is connected to the F1 catalytic core of the mitochondrial ATP synthase complex.

 P-type ATPases are mostly found in the plasma membrane and are involved in the transport of H+, K+, Na+, Ca2+, Cd2+, Cu2+, Mg2+, Co2+, Ag2+, and Zn2+.
 These transporters represent one of the largest families found in both prokaryotes and eukaryotes.
 The P-type ATPases are grouped into five classes designated P1–P5 with several classes further divided into subclasses designated A, B, C etc. For example the P2 class contains the A, B, C, and D subclasses.
 The P-type ATPases contain a core cytoplasmic domain structure that includes a phosphorylation domain (P domain), a nucleotide-binding domain (N domain), and an actuator domain (A domain).
 The P-type ATPases also possess ten transmembrane helixes termed M1–M10 where helixes M1–M6 comprise the core of the membrane transport domain.
 The P-type ATPases are also referred to as the E1-E2 ATPases.